-The M.A. program in Classics offers a degree with courses in Greek and Latin languages, literature and culture, as well as allied offerings in ancient and medieval history, ancient and medieval philosophy, archaeology, Greek and Roman art, and Renaissance studies.
+The M.A. in Classics program offers a Masters degree with courses in Ancient Greek and Latin languages, literature and culture, as well as allied offerings in ancient and medieval history, ancient and medieval philosophy, archaeology, Greek and Roman art, Renaissance studies, Jewish Studies.
 The Classics program also has a record of instruction and research in Early Christian and Renaissance Studies.
-It is committed to the belief that the study of the classical languages, Latin and Greek, together with the study of the rich and various cultural heritage with which it is inextricably intertwined, are essential for understanding both the core of the Western civilization and the details of all its aspects, as well as for the understanding of the languages derived from Latin and Greek, of English, and of any language at all.
+We are committed to the belief that the study of the classical languages, Latin and Greek, together with the study of the rich and various cultural heritage with which it is inextricably intertwined, are essential for understanding both the core of the Western civilization and the details of all its aspects, as well as for the understanding of the languages derived from Latin and Greek, of English, and of any language at all.

-Furthermore, the M.A.
-Program, through its track in the University of Kentucky Institute for Latin Studies, conceives the Latin patrimony as continuous from ancient until modern times, and the Latin language as never having lost its status of a language of active communication, which makes a natural and stronger connection between the classical studies and the modern world.
+Furthermore, the M.A. in Classics may be combined with courses offered by the University of Kentucky Institute for Latin Studies.
+This is an ideal path for students who conceive tof he Latin patrimony as continuous from ancient until modern times.
+The Institute for Latin Studies promotes the truth that the Latin language never lost its status of a language of active communication, and makes a natural and stronger connection between the classical studies and the modern world.

 - To offer superior teaching in Latin and Greek language and literature at an advanced level.

-- To offer unique opportunities for advanced understanding and application of Latin through the active, spoken use of the language both in and out of the classroom.
+- To offer (in combination with the Graduate Certificate in Latin Studies) the unique opportunities for advanced understanding and application of Latin through the active, spoken use of the language both in and out of the classroom.

 - To familiarize students of Latin with the full history and sweep of the language into the Middle Ages and Renaissance, through the Modern Period, and into the present day.

 - To instill an understanding of the Classical past and how this heritage forms and remains vital to contemporary society and culture.